AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Get_Data_View_Data.md

 ...
 ```

-## Step 5: Recover from an invalid paging session
+## Recover from an invalid paging session
 It is possible, though unlikely, for the continuation token to become invalid during paging.
 When this happens, paging must be restarted from the first page.

 ### Action
 Use the hyperlink in the FirstPage header to request the first page.

 ```text
 GET /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart/Data/Interpolated
 ?startIndex={your_val_here}&endIndex={your_val_here}&interval={your_val_here}&form=csvh&cache=preserve